mwilliamson/python-mammoth/README.md

   pass `include_default_style_map=False`.

 * Source documents may reference files outside of the source document.
-  To disable access to any such external files during the conversion process, pass `external_file_access=False`.
+  Access to any such external files is disabled by default.
-  This is highly recommended when converting untrusted user input.
+  To enable access when converting trusted source documents, pass `external_file_access=True`.

 * `convert_image`: by default, images are converted to `<img>` elements with the source included inline in the `src` attribute.
   Set this argument to an [image converter](#image-converters) to override the default behaviour.